MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/create-apply-retention-labels.md

 - [Applying a default retention label to all content in a SharePoint library, folder, or document set](#applying-a-default-retention-label-to-all-content-in-a-sharepoint-library-folder-or-document-set)

 - [Automatically applying a retention label to email by using rules](#automatically-applying-a-retention-label-to-email-by-using-rules)

+In addition, when you use [SharePoint Syntex](../contentunderstanding/index.md) and publish retention labels to SharePoint locations, you can [apply a retention label to a document understanding model](../contentunderstanding/apply-a-retention-label-to-a-model.md) so that identified documents are automatically labeled.

 ### Manually apply retention labels